PEZ/clojure-clr-starter/README.md

 Then [Start the REPL](#start-the-repl-and-connect-your-editor) again.

-## About the Leiningen `project.clj` file
+## About the `deps.edn` file

-It might look like this is a Leiningen project, but Leiningen is only used to download dependencies and build a CLOJURE_LOAD_PATH (ClojureCLR's version of the classpath).
+It might look like this is a tools.deps project, but we only use it to download dependencies and build a CLOJURE_LOAD_PATH (ClojureCLR's version of the classpath).

 The `docker compose up` command will result in the creation of a directory `dependencies` in the root of the repository with:
-1. The unpacked jar files for the dependencies identified and downloaded by Leiningen
+1. The unpacked jar files for the dependencies identified and downloaded by `clojure`/tools.deps
 1. A `loadpath.sh` file, that will be sourced by [the script](docker/start-repl.sh) starting the REPL

 ## WIP